 - Have the Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form (Section Two) completed by a currently registered medical doctor, psychologist, psychological associate or other regulated health professional who is familiar with you and who has specific training, expertise and experience in the diagnosis of the condition(s) for which the accommodation is being requested.
 This form must be current (within five years) of applying for accessibility and reasonable accommodations for an examination sitting.
 Updated assessments and/or diagnostic information are not required as part of the application process. - 2.
 Fill out the Computer-Based Testing Accessibility and Reasonable Testing Accommodations Request form (Section One). - 3.
 Gather additional supporting documentation if it is helpful to clarifying your situation.
 This may include: - a.
 A letter from your workplace signed by an appropriate representative of the workplace, dated, and on letterhead that describes workplace accommodations that would also be relevant to writing the examination. - b.
 A letter or documentation from an educational institution signed by an appropriate representative of Student Support Services/Access Office, dated, and on institutional letterhead that confirms test-taking accommodations.
 Please note that accommodations for assignments only will not be sufficient. - 4.
-Submit all documentation from steps 1, 2 and 3 to your regulatory college by the deadline to confirm your intent to write the examination (generally 10 weeks prior to the examination date).
+Submit all documentation from steps 1, 2 and 3 to your regulatory college by their published deadline.